Close Menu

 HIRE US TO HELP YOU WIN YOUR SCOLIOSIS BENEFITS

 June is scoliosis awareness month.
-At Cannon Disability Law, we want to make people more aware of scoliosis as a severe medical condition.
-If you have a spinal condition that keeps you from working, we can help you win benefits.
+At our law firm, we want to make people more aware of this severe medical condition.
+If you have a spinal condition that keeps you from working, then we can help you win benefits.
+Remember, there are two types of benefits: SSDI benefits and SSI benefits.
+When you file an application, you are filing for both types of Social Security benefits.

 Here are some tips.
-When you file your online application for scoliosis, the SSA may send you a written summary of your online application.
-If you receive the written summary, then you need to sign it and send it back to the SSA in the envelop they provide.
+When you file your online application for benefits, the SSA may send you a written summary of your online application.
+If you receive the written summary in the mail, then you need to sign it and send it back to the SSA.
+The SSA gives you an envelope to send it back.
 Do it quickly.
+If you don’t, then you will delay your case.

 Additionally, once you receive a denial from the SSA, you only have 60 days to file an appeal.
 You should appeal every negative decision the SSA makes.
 However, you must not fail to meet the time limits set by the SSA.
 Our advice is simple.
 Appeal early.
 Appeal often.
 Never give up.

 As Social Security experts, our attorneys will properly present your case to the SSA.
-Contact us today.
+Contact us.
 Take advantage of our free review of your case.
+We can often give you information that will help you win benefits.
 If you call, then we can answer your questions.
-Remember, we are experts in SSI and SSD benefits.
+Remember, we are experts in SSI and SSDI benefits.
 We will do our best to win your benefits for scoliosis.
 Call today.
+Put our legal experience to work for you.